roadster-rs/roadster/README.md

 - Support for auto-updating timestamp columns, e.g. `updated_at`, when updating DB rows (Postgres only currently) ( requires the `db-sea-orm` feature)

+A full list of features and their documentation can also be found in the [Roadster book](https://roadster.dev).

 # Getting started

+Below are some example commands for running local instances of external dependencies, such as Postgres, Redis, and SMTP servers.

 ## Start local DB